federicotdn/verb/README.md

 # End:
 ```

 In general, the first option should be useful enough for most cases.
 Once Verb mode has been enabled, `Verb` should appear on the modeline.
+To disable Verb mode, run <kbd>M-x</kbd>`verb-mode`<kbd>RET</kbd>.

 ### Sending Requests